kubernetes-sigs/cluster-api-provider-azure/docs/book/src/topics/aso.md

 Additionally, BYO resources may include ASO resources managed by the user.
 CAPZ will not modify or delete such resources.
 Note that `clusterctl move` will not move user-managed ASO resources.

+## Configuration with Environment Variables

+These environment variables are passed through to the `aso-controller-settings` Secret to configure ASO when CAPZ is installed and are consumed by `clusterctl init`.
+They may also be modified directly in the Secret after installing ASO with CAPZ:

+- `AZURE_AUTHORITY_HOST`
+- `AZURE_RESOURCE_MANAGER_AUDIENCE`
+- `AZURE_RESOURCE_MANAGER_ENDPOINT`
+- `AZURE_SYNC_PERIOD`

+More details on each can be found in [ASO's documentation](https://azure.github.io/azure-service-operator/guide/aso-controller-settings-options/).

 ## Using ASO for non-CAPZ resources

 CAPZ's installation of ASO can be used directly to manage Azure resources outside the domain of